Diagnosing and Preventing Instabilities in Recurrent Video Processing: Introduction

-In contrast with the feedforward fusion approaches above, recurrent models contain feedback loops where the features are extracted at a layer $l_1$ at time $t-1$ and fed back at a lower layer $l_2 < l_1$ at time $t$.
-To the best of our knowledge, a recurrent CNN was first applied to a video restoration task in~\cite{huang2015bidirectional}.
-The architecture proposed for video super-resolution used a heavy set of temporal connections, with forward ($x_{t-1} \to x_t \to x_{t+1}$) and backward ($x_{t+1} \to x_t \to x_{t-1}$) subnetworks, each using both \emph{conditional} and \emph{recurrent} connections corresponding to \emph{feature-shifting} and \emph{feature-recurrence} respectively according to our taxonomy from Figure~\ref{random_models_architectures}.
+In contrast with the feedforward fusion approaches above, recurrent models contain feedback loops where the features are fed back to the same processing block multiple times.
+One of the earliest applications of RNNs in video restoration was in~\cite{huang2015bidirectional}.
+The architecture proposed for video super-resolution used a large number of temporal connections, with forward and backward subnetworks processing inputs in temporal and reverse-temporal order, each using both \emph{conditional} and \emph{recurrent} connections corresponding to \emph{feature-shifting} and \emph{feature-recurrence} respectively according to our taxonomy from Figure~\ref{random_models_architectures}.
 Feature recurrence was used again for video denoising in~\cite{chen2016deep} on a deep but non-convolutional RNN, and in~\cite{godard2018deep} on the multi-frame branch of a hybrid architecture constituted of a single-frame denoiser and a multi-frame denoiser.
 Frame-recurrence, where the previous output frame is fed back as an additional input at the next time step, was introduced for video super-resolution in~\cite{frvsr}.
 This type of recurrence was studied further in~\cite{arias2019kalman} where a connection was made with the concept of Kalman filtering~\cite{kalman1960new}.
 Recently and still in super-resolution, recurrent latent space propagation (RLSP) was introduced~\cite{fuoli2019efficient}.
 RLSP can be interpreted as maximizing the depth and width of the recurrent connection, compared to feature-recurrence and frame-recurrence.
-Iterative approaches~\cite{irani1991improving,zamir2017feedback,haris2018deep,haris2019recurrent} are conceptually similar to recurrent ones, but the feedback loop is part of a refinement mechanism that occurs for a fixed number of iterations, chosen as a hyperparameter by the user independently of the temporal length of the video sequence.
-Long Short-Term Memory (LSTM)~\cite{hochreiter1997long} is a type of gated RNN that is compatible with convolutions and has been used for video description and captioning~\cite{donahue2015long,yu2016video,johnson2016densecap} but rarely for video restoration~\cite{tao2017detail}.
-In this paper, we focus on standard recurrent architectures in their three variants: feature-recurrence, frame-recurrence and RLSP.
+Iterative approaches~\cite{zamir2017feedback,haris2018deep,haris2019recurrent} are conceptually similar to recurrent ones, but the feedback loop is part of a refinement mechanism that occurs for a fixed number of iterations, chosen as a hyperparameter by the user independently of the temporal length of the video sequence.
+State-of-the-art performance in video restoration has regularly shifted between feedforward and recurrent architectures in the literature~\cite{godard2018deep,wang2019edvr,frvsr,tassano2020fastdvdnet,yue2020supervised,chan2021basicvsr}, the current state-of-the-art~\cite{Yang2021NTIRE2C,Son2021NTIRE2C} making use of multiple recurrent connections~\cite{chan2021basicvsr,chan2021basicvsr++}.
+We illustrate the advantage of using a recurrent architecture over a feedforward one in Appendix~B.